SFBdragon/talc/talc/README.md

 Here are some highlights:

+- Large performance improvements.
+- Large size improvements on WebAssembly.
+- `WithSysMem` uses OS virtual memory management to manage arenas.
+Supports Unix and Windows.
+    - `OomHandler` is now powerful enough for automatic memory management.
+- `TalcCell` introduced: safe, `!Sync`, zero-runtime-overhead implementor of `GlobalAlloc` and `Allocator`
 - The crate is now stable-by-default, and the MSRV has _dropped_ to Rust 1.63
+- Binning configuration for Talc has been added.
+This primarily benefitted Talc for WebAssembly.

+Changes:
+- `AssumeUnlockable`, the never-safe lock is gone (good riddance).
+Instead:
+    - See if `TalcCell` meets your use-case.
+    - If you really need `Sync`, use `TalcCellAssumeSingleThreaded`.
+- `Talc`'s arena-management APIs have changed.
+Most notably the base of arenas are now fixed.
 - The available features have changed, see [Features](#conditional-features)
-- `TalcCell` introduced: safe, `!Sync`, zero-runtime-overhead implementor of `GlobalAlloc` and `Allocator`
+- WebAssembly-specific things are all in `talc::wasm` now. `WasmHandler` became `ExtendWasmMemOnOom`. `ClaimWasmMemOnOom` is the default though.
 - `Span` is gone, rest in peace.
-It's been sort-of-replaced by `Arena` but `Arena` has a more narrow focus.
-    - `Talc`'s arena-management APIs have changed in general.
-Notably the base of arenas are now fixed.
-- `AssumeUnlockable` is gone, good riddance.
-Use `TalcCellAssumeSingleThreaded` if you need something similar.
-- WebAssembly-specific things are all in `talc::wasm` now. `WasmHandler` became `ExtendWasmMemOnOom`. `ClaimWasmMemOnOom` is the default though.
-- Binning configuration for Talc has been added.
-This primarily benefitted Talc for WebAssembly.

 A bunch of other things have changed.